lkamil/Geometric-Shapes-in-GJ876/README.md

-# Gliese 876
+# Geometric Harmonies in Gliese 876

-A simulation of the planetary system Gliese 876 used to visualize geometrical harmonies between the celestial bodys in this system.
+A simulation of the planetary system Gliese 876 used to visualize geometrical harmonies between its celestial bodies.

 ## Requirements